chrisharam/studying_shellcommand/README.md

 - '<' : redirects input from a file.
 - you can mix "<", ">" together in a single line!
 - '|' : the output of previous command becomes input of next command
-- '\' : ignore line change in command(you can also use enter key)
+- 'backslash' : ignore line change in command(you can also use enter key)

 -------------------------